Terrapin Southeastern Endurance Series 6/3 Hour MTB Race Rules and Regulations

 If the race is canceled due to inclement weather, the points for that race will be made up at the series finale.
 If you were registered for a race that was canceled due to inclement weather, you must register for the series finale and complete a minimum of 1 lap in the series finale to receive points for the canceled race.
 The points for the series finale will be awarded using our regular points scoring system.
 We will then take your score from the series finale and double it to account for the canceled race.

 If an issue occurs on the course regarding unsportsmanlike in the race (blocking or unsafe racing), those issues must be brought to the attention of the race director.
 The race director will absolve all issues related to unsportsmanlike on the course.
 If the issue is with a junior racer, then at NO POINT will it be tolerated for an adult to address the issue with the junior racer.
 It must be addresses with the race director and the parent or coach associated with the junior racer.

 The 6 Hour Mountain Bike Race will start at 10:00AM.
 Your bike should be positioned at the starting line no later than 9:45AM.

 The first team member starts at 10:00AM.
 Junior teams start at 10:00AM.

-The 3 Hour Mountain Bike Race (all categories including Juniors competing in 3 Hour categories) will start at 10:15AM.
+The 3 Hour Mountain Bike Race (all categories and ages, including juniors competing in 3 Hour categories) will start at 10:15AM.
 Your bike should be positioned at the starting line no later than 10:05AM.

 The Junior 1 and Junior 2 categories will start at 10:20AM.
 Your bike should be positioned at the starting line no later than 10:10AM.

 There will be a mass start of all race categories at one time.
 Please line up with Experts on the first row followed by Single Speed, Sport and finally Base and Beginner categories.